| Home | Police Line - Do Not Cross | Index |

 The quote she used under his photo of his academy graduation was: Blessed are the peacemakers, for they shall be called the sons of God.
 (Matthew 5:9)

-On one double page spread she used the wavy ruler to draw a road at the bottom of the pages (2 solid lines and one dashed in between).
-She put a police car sticker at the far right and the stoplight at the far left.
+On one double-page spread she used a wavy ruler to draw a road at the bottom of the pages (2 solid lines and one dashed in between).
+She put a police car sticker at the far right and a stoplight at the far left.

-On one of those pages she put a navy colored 3 by 6 inch rectangle.
-She cut number shapes out of it (his beat number) using the 123 die-cuts as a pattern.
+On one of the pages she put a navy colored 3 by 6 inch rectangle.
+She cut number shapes out of it (his beat number).
 She then put a piece of a map for the part of the city where his beat was under the paper so the map showed through where the numbers were cut out.

 She made several pocket pages for certificates, commendations, etc. On the front of the pockets she put a summary of what was in the pocket.
 Then she put a page protector over the whole thing.
 You have to take the protector off to take the things out but with the summary you hardly ever need to.

 On one page she put Kevin's first paycheck and other information about his salary and benefits.
-She dollar sign die-cuts.
+She decorated with dollar sign die-cuts.

 He recently got on the swat team so she did pages for that.

-It is a pretty simple album without a lot of extra color and decoration but looks really great.
+It is a simple album without a lot of extra color and decoration but looks great.